Gallicchio-Lab/AToM-OpenMM/examples/RBFE/cdk2/README.md

 This automated workflow assumes that the `sdf` files of the ligand are stored in the `ligands/` subdirectory and the PDB file of the receptor is stored in the `receptor/` subdirectory.
 It is assumed that the receptor structure is fully prepared, including hydrogen atoms, etc. The congeneric ligands are assumed to be properly docked to the receptor binding site, and their common rigid substructures are aligned.

-The workflow's behavior is primarily controlled by the `setup-settings.sh` file in the `scripts/` folder.
+The workflow's behavior is primarily controlled by the [`setup-settings.sh`](scripts/setup-settings.sh) file in the `scripts/` folder.
 This file specifies:

 - The basename of the receptor PDB file (`cdk2`, in this case, corresponding to the `cdk2.pdb` file of the receptor in the `receptor/` folder).
 - The basename of the reference ligand SDF file (`H1Q`, in this case, corresponding to the `H1Q.sdf` file in the `ligands/` folder).
 - The indices (starting from 1) of the three alignment atoms of the reference ligand according to the order in the SDF file above.
-The alignment atoms are used to keep the orientation of the unbound ligand in approximate alignment with the bound ligand during the alchemial transfer calculation (see [The Ligand Alignment Restraints](https://www.compmolbiophysbc.org/atom-openmm/atom-system-setup#h.vndnoxipr7qs), for more information).
+The alignment atoms are used to keep the orientation of the unbound ligand in approximate alignment with the bound ligand during the alchemical transfer calculation (see [The Ligand Alignment Restraints](https://www.compmolbiophysbc.org/atom-openmm/atom-system-setup#h.vndnoxipr7qs), for more information).
 The workflow automatically assigns the closest atoms of the other ligands to the alignment atoms of the reference ligand.
 - The list of ligand pairs to process.

 ### System preparation